chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 ## Task 2: Setup WordPress

-This task involves the following three substasks:
+This task involves the following three subtasks:
 - a) Setup the Cloud SQL database and database username and password
 - b) Create a service account for access to your WordPress database from your WordPress instances
 - c) Create the WordPress deployment and service

 You can perform the first two subtasks simultaneously, while you are creating the cluster in Task 1.
 It usually takes more time on GCP to create a Cloud SQL instance, compared to a Kubernetes cluster.
-Both the Cloud SQL and the cluster will be ready, when you are going to conduct the rest of tasks.
+Both the Cloud SQL and the cluster will be ready when you are going to conduct the rest of the tasks.

 ### Setup the Cloud SQL database and database username and password

 #### Create a Cloud SQL instance

 You can create the Cloud SQL instance using either Cloud Console or Cloud Shell.
-In production, I will suggest you to go for the Cloud Console because you can better look at all the configuration.
+In production, I will suggest you go for the Cloud Console because you can better look at all the configurations.
 But in this lab, you can simply run the following command to create a default MySQL instance in the region **us-central1**:

 ```bash
 gcloud sql instances create kraken-cloud-sql --region us-central1
 ```

-**Related documentations**:
+**Related documentation**:
 - [Creating a MySQL instance \| Cloud SQL for MySQL](https://cloud.google.com/sql/docs/mysql/create-instance#create-2nd-gen)
 - [gcloud compute instances create \| Cloud SDK Documentation](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create)